Developing country: Criticisms of the term

 The term "developing" refers to a current situation and not a changing dynamic or expected direction of development.
+Additionally, the term "developing world" is increasingly seen as outdated, suggesting a hierarchy and not accurately reflecting the diverse realities of the encompassed countries.
+This term includes 135 low- or middle-income countries, covering 84% of the global population, and is criticized for its imprecision.
+Historical and empirical evidence, like the varied infant mortality rates across these nations, underscores the flaws in a uniform classification.
+Alternatives such as regional or income-based categories (low-income to high-income) are advocated for, as they align better with the specific contexts of countries, supporting more effective policy formulation.

 Since the late 1990s, countries identified by the UN as developing countries tended to demonstrate higher growth rates than those in the developed countries category.

 To moderate the euphemistic aspect of the word "developing", international organizations have started to use the term less economically developed country for the poorest nations – which can, in no sense, be regarded as developing.
 This highlights that the standard of living across the entire developing world varies greatly.

 In 2015, the World Bank declared that the "developing / developed world categorization" had become less relevant, due to worldwide improvements in indices such as child mortality rates, fertility rates and extreme poverty rates.
 In the 2016 edition of its World Development Indicators (WDI), the World Bank made a decision to no longer distinguish between "developed" and "developing" countries in the presentation of its data, considering the two-category distinction outdated.
 Accordingly, World Bank is phasing out use of that descriptor.
 Instead, the reports by Worldbank (such as the WDI and the Global Monitoring Report) now include data aggregations for the whole world, for regions, and for income groups – but not for the "developing world".

 Related terms

 The term low and middle-income country (LMIC) is often used interchangeably with "developing country" but refers only to the economy of the countries.
 Least developed countries, landlocked developing countries and small island developing states are all sub-groupings of developing countries.
 Countries on the other end of the spectrum are usually referred to as high-income countries or developed countries.

+In the context of healthcare, phrases such as "resource poor setting" or "low-resource setting" are often used to describe healthcare within developing countries, although these terms may also apply within parts of richer countries.
+Characteristics of resource-poor settings are poor healthcare infrastructure, financial limitations, a scarcity of trained professionals, poor healthcare technology, and a discontinuous supply chain.
+Other constraints may include geographical and environmental challenges, and cultural influences that affect health literacy.